 The common call is one week in five to six-week intervals.
 The clinical program also has a full staff of hospital- and outpatient-based PAs to help manage patients' care.

 You will serve as a member of the Advisory Council for the Center for Bone and Joint Health.

 You will work with this council to form seamless, cross-team care programs for bone and joint health with colleagues in:

 You'll also work closely with the UPMC Innovation Center, a team that uses collective, human-centered approaches to redesign care delivery.
 This helps you learn how to co-design care delivery systems and build teams to carry out improvement projects.

 You will not only reap personal rewards from these relationships but will also become a liaison to other programs nationwide.

 Voted America's most livable city, Pittsburgh has a population of 300,000 and a metro area of 2.3 million.
 Pittsburgh is very affordable and has access to a rich tradition of sports, arts, and entertainment.

 The fellowship is a PGY-6 position, and you must be board-eligible in orthopaedic surgery to apply.
 It is a non-ACGME program.

-The deadline to apply is June 1, 2023, and we will schedule interviews on a rolling basis.
+The deadline to apply is to January 15, 2024, and we will schedule interviews on a rolling basis.

 How to apply: